EPD - Technologies - Software for EPD Online Students

 Connect to CAE UNIX Workstation

-In order to access a CAE UNIX workstation, use some form of an ssh client.
+In order to access a CAE UNIX workstation remotely, use some form of an ssh client.
 For more information on UNIX, see: https://kb.wisc.edu/cae/.

 Computer Aided Engineering (CAE) is a computing services department within the College of Engineering at UW-Madison.
 They provide access to certain software and computing resources for students in the College of Engineering.
-Many of their services are only directly useful for on-campus students (i.e. computer lab facilities), however, they offer access to tethered software, as well as access to the MSDN Alliance Software catalog.
+Many of their services are only directly useful for on-campus students (i.e. computer lab facilities), however, they offer a host of services for our online students as well.

-To access CAE resources, students will need to get a CAE computing account in order to access their resources and software.
-In order to signup for the CAE account, students will need to enter their UW Campus ID Number and their birthday.
+To access certain CoE/CAE resources and software, engineering students will need to get a CAE computing account.
+In order to signup, students will need to enter their UW Campus ID Number, their birthday, and be enrolled in an engineering course or program.
 The UW Campus ID Number is the same 10-digit ID number that is used to get the UW NetID.
 Information on getting a CAE account is available at the following URL: http://www.cae.wisc.edu/accounts/.